-Small seat bag clearance and tire rub can be frustrating for small riders, especially on 29er bikes.
+Tire rub caused by limited seat bag clearance can be frustrating for small riders, especially on 29er bikes.
 Personally I know this all too well!

 Look for smaller capacity bags with well-engineered mounting systems that won’t slip or sag, and learn to pack your seat bag optimally.
 A stiff-bottomed bag or rigid support system can help prevent tire rub when clearance is miniscule.
 Here are a few popular small seat bag options:

 Another good strategy is to look at seat bags designed for dropper seat posts, since these tend to be smaller.

 Racks and Small Panniers

 If you have trouble fitting bags or need more cargo space, a rack and mini-panniers can work well for bikepacking.
 Popular bikepacking racks include models by Old Main Mountain, Tumbleweed, Surly (see the 8 Pack for a modest-sized front rack), and Tubus, particularly the Vega.

 With rear racks, some small riders find their heels hit their panniers.
 Small panniers, short cranks, rack design, and changing pannier position on the rack can all help.

 The Tailfin AeroPack, with the extended seatpost connector option, is creative solution that can work well on smaller bikes.
 It combines a seat bag with a minimalist rack for no-bounce, no-rub, aerodynamic cargo space.